awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

     ```
     aws rds describe-pending-maintenance-actions
     ```
-  + Aurora PostgreSQL supports only the db\.t3\.medium instance class for versions compatible with PostgreSQL 10\.7 or later\.
+  + Aurora PostgreSQL supports the following db\.t3 instance classes:
+    + The db\.t3\.medium instance class is supported for versions compatible with PostgreSQL 10\.7 or later\.
 These instance classes are available for Aurora PostgreSQL in all Aurora regions except China \(Ningxia\)\.
+    + The db\.t3\.large instance class is supported for versions compatible with PostgreSQL versions 10\.11 or later and 11\.6 or later\.

 ****